 - Create and monitor a bird-friendly habitat on public property—a public park, schoolyard, or community area.
 Give a presentation to the property managers to make sure it is maintained properly in the future.

-- Create a printed or online site guide for a birding area and show it being used.
+- Create a printed or online site guide for a birding area and distribute it widely.

 - Offer field trips or fun classes designed to inspire and educate birders or inspire non-birders to enjoy birds.